Patient education: Non-small cell lung cancer treatment; stage IV cancer (Beyond the Basics)

 Brain metastases — Symptoms of brain metastases can include:

-If your doctor is concerned about brain metastasis, he or she will order a magnetic resonance imaging (MRI) study or CT scan.
+If your doctor is concerned about brain metastasis, he or she will order a magnetic resonance imaging (MRI) study or computed tomography (CT) scan.
 Treatments for brain metastases include radiation therapy and medicines to reduce brain swelling (steroids).

 People who have one or a small number of metastases in the brain are sometimes offered more aggressive treatment.
 This might include surgery to remove tumor(s) in the brain.
 Stereotactic radiosurgery (also called the gamma knife) is an alternative to surgery in selected patients.
-Stereotactic radiosurgery uses high doses of radiation in a small area given in small number of treatments.
+Stereotactic radiosurgery uses high doses of radiation in a small area given in a small number of treatments.
 Both surgery and stereotactic radiosurgery are often combined with radiation therapy to the entire brain to prevent the regrowth of the cancer in the brain.
-(See "Overview of the clinical manifestations, diagnosis, and management of patients with brain metastases".)
+(See "Epidemiology, clinical manifestations, and diagnosis of brain metastases".)

 Bone metastases — Bone metastases, the spread of lung cancer to one or more bones, can cause pain or fractures.
 There are several options for treating bone metastases: targeted therapy, chemotherapy, radiation therapy, and a medicine called a bisphosphonate.

-- Medicine (either a bisphosphonate or denosumab) might be used to prevent bone-metastasis-related problems, like fractures and bone loss.
+●Medicine (either a bisphosphonate or denosumab) might be used to prevent bone-metastasis-related problems, like fractures and bone loss.
 If your caregiver recommends this treatment, you should have any important dental work done first.
 There is a risk of a serious problem in the jaw bone related to dental work done after treatment when these drugs are used to treat bone metastases.
-(See "Bisphosphonates and denosumab in patients with metastatic cancer".)
+(See "Osteoclast inhibitors for patients with bone metastases from breast, prostate, and other solid tumors".)

 Stage IV lung cancer cannot be cured.
 However, early integration of palliative care into the treatment of patients with advanced non-small cell lung cancer may improve quality of life.
 This can include assessment of physical and psychological needs and the goals for care.